 - Test your blood sugar often, especially if you

 are sick or not following your normal routine.
-You can see when your blood
+Testing lets you see when your blood

-- Call your doctor if you have frequent high blood sugar or
+- Call your doctor if you often have high blood sugar or

-your blood sugar is consistently above your target range.
+your blood sugar is often above your target range.
 Your medicine may

 need to be adjusted or changed.